-The mission of the Quantico Area Chapter of the U.S. Naval Academy Alumni Association is to perpetuate the friendships and associations formed by chapter members through their common experiences and interests in the Naval Academy and the Naval Services; to promote fraternity among Naval Academy alumni; to foster the interests of our country, the Naval Services, and the Naval Academy; and to initiate and sponsor activities that will bond members of all classes and all generations in a common tradition of service, citizenship, fellowship, and mutual support.
+The mission of the Quantico Area Chapter of the U.S. Naval Academy Alumni Association is to perpetuate the friendships and associations formed by Chapter Members through their common experiences and interests in the Naval Academy and the Naval Services; to promote fraternity among Naval Academy alumni; to foster the interests of our country, the Naval Services, and the Naval Academy; and to initiate and sponsor activities that will bond Members of all classes and all generations in a common tradition of service, citizenship, fellowship, and mutual support.

-c.
-Bind alumni together in support of the highest ideals of command, citizenship, and government.
+- To initiate and sponsor activities which will: a) Perpetuate the history, traditions, and memories of the Naval Academy, b) Strengthen the Naval Academy, and c) Bind alumni together in support of the highest ideals of command, citizenship, and government.

-4. To communicate the message of the Naval Academy throughout the area.
+- To communicate the message of the Naval Academy throughout the area.

-Bylaws (Amendment 3 – June 1, 2016)
+Bylaws (Amendment 5 – June 1, 2020)

 Article I – Name and Location

-1. The name of the organization, as recognized by the United States Naval Academy Alumni Association hereafter called the Alumni Association, shall be the Quantico Area Chapter of the United States Naval Academy Alumni Association, abbreviated Quantico Area USNAAA Chapter or QAC; and, hereafter called “the Chapter” in this document.
+- The name of the organization, as recognized by the United States Naval Academy Alumni Association hereafter called the Alumni Association, shall be the Quantico Area Chapter of the United States Naval Academy Alumni Association, abbreviated Quantico Area USNAAA Chapter or QAC; and, hereafter called “the Chapter” in this document.

-2. The Chapter will primarily serve alumni and other eligible members who reside at addresses in the Virginia counties of Prince William, Stafford, Spotsylvania, Fauquier, and King George; and, the independent municipalities of Dumfries, Manassas, and Fredericksburg, Virginia.
+- The Chapter will primarily serve alumni and other eligible members who reside at addresses in the Virginia counties of Prince William, Stafford, Spotsylvania, Fauquier, and King George; and, the independent municipalities of Dumfries, Manassas, and Fredericksburg, Virginia.

 Article II – Membership

-2. Associate Membership – A Regular Member may sponsor any person who has demonstrated active support of the Naval Academy, the Naval Services, the Uniformed Services, or the Chapter as an Associate Member.
+- Associate Membership – Regular Member may sponsor any person who has demonstrated active support of the Naval Academy, the Naval Services, the Uniformed Services, or the Chapter as an Associate Member.
 Admission will be subject to approval by the Council.
 The number of Associate Members shall not exceed ten percent (10%) of the number of regular members.
 A person holding membership under this section shall not be eligible to be an Officer or Director of the Chapter but may serve on committees.

 Article III – Fiscal Management

-Reports: The Treasurer shall prepare and present reports as identified in duties for the position.
+- Reports –The Treasurer shall prepare and present reports as identified in duties for the position.

 Article IV – Organization and Management

-The Quantico Chapter is authorized by the Naval Academy Alumni Association, which has approved the Chapter’s organization, charter, and bylaws.
+The Quantico Chapter is authorized by the Naval Academy Alumni Association, which has approved the Chapter’s organization, charter and bylaws.
 The Chapter is organized exclusively for charitable and educational purposes, including for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501 (c)(3) of the Internal Revenue Service (IRS) Code, or corresponding section of any future federal tax code.
 Upon dissolution of the organization, assets shall be distributed for one or more exempt purposes within the meaning of section 501 (c)(3) of the IRS Code, or corresponding section of any future federal tax code, or shall be distributed to the federal government, or to a state or local government, for a public purpose.
 Any such assets not disposed of shall be disposed of by a Court of Competent Jurisdiction of the county in which the principal office of the organization is then located, exclusively for such purpose or to such organization or organizations, as said Court shall determine, which are organized and operated exclusively for such purposes.

 The Chapter shall be managed per the following guidelines:

-2. The Council shall fill any vacancies that occur in its management, except the President (see Article VI (2)) from eligible regular members of the Chapter to serve until the next scheduled election.
+- The Council shall fill any vacancies that occur in its management, except the President (see Article VI (2)) from eligible regular members of the Chapter to serve until the next scheduled election.

-3. The Council shall decide questions by a majority vote of those regular members present at any particular meeting.
+- The Council shall decide questions by a majority vote of those regular members present at any particular meeting.
 In the case of a tie vote, the presiding officer’s vote shall be the deciding vote.

-4. The meetings of the Council and Chapter shall be conducted in accordance with the rules contained in the “Roberts Rules of Orders Revised” except where inconsistent with these Bylaws.
+- The meetings of the Council and Chapter shall be conducted in accordance with the rules contained in the “Roberts Rules of Orders Revised” except where inconsistent with these Bylaws.

 Article V- Officers

-1. The Officers of the Chapter shall consist of a President, Vice-President, Secretary, and Treasurer.
+- The Officers of the Chapter shall consist of a President, Vice-President, Secretary, and Treasurer.
 They shall be nominated and elected as herein provided (Article XI).

-2. The annual term of office shall normally begin on June 1 and end on May 31 the following year.
+- The annual term of office shall normally begin on June 1 and end on May 31 the following year.

 - The term of office for elected officers, except for the Vice President, shall be one year, and will normally begin on June 1 and end on May 31 the following year.
 The Vice President will serve one year, starting on June 1; and, then, will serve an additional year as President, starting on the next, succeeding June 1.